w4bo/AA2526-unibo-mldm/slides/00-introduction.md

 No scheduled dates, just **book when you are ready**

 - *How do you know if you are prepared*?
-    - Open random slides and check the titles, can you expose them and make a self-contained speech?
+    - Open random slides and check the titles.
+Can you expose them and make a self-contained speech?
 - At least one week in advance, use the [Booking](https://outlook.office365.com/owa/calendar/DTMMachineLearningModule@live.unibo.it/bookings/s/VXKOGV3sS02dofzMZtOpHQ2) page

 According to the University's regulation